anoff/vm-automation/readme.md

 make syncdown # copy any changes you made on the remote system over to your local directory 🚨 WARNING: OVERWRITES LOCAL CHANGES
 ```

-## Install cuDNN

-> 🚨 Note: I think the download is unnecessary as the cuDNN directory already exists under `usr/local/cuda-8-cuddn-5` but is not correctly linked.

-The Data Science VM might lack the Cuda Deep Neural Net framework.
-To install it download it from the [nVidia website](https://developer.nvidia.com/rdp/cudnn-download) (needs a free dev account) for your Cuda version (`nvcc --version`) and follow [this blogpost](https://aboustati.github.io/How-to-Setup-a-VM-in-Azure-for-Deep-Learning/) for the installation.
-You might need cUDNN 5.0.